twtoner/kmriiwa_ros_stack/README.md

 # KMRIIWA_ROS_STACK

+__Updated by Tyler Toner in February 2023 to include gripper support.__

 This metapackage enables to use and control the KMRIIWA robot using ROS.
 It provides packages for robot's navigation, manipulation, visualisation and simulation.
 A brief description of thsee packages and a usage guide follows.

 **Note that this package depends on the [kmriiwa_ros_java driver](https://github.com/stoic-roboticist/kmriiwa_ros_java) to be running on the robot for its control.**